 One of the quietest of the Canaries, La Palma is a peaceful holiday choice for those who favour low-key tourism and natural beauty over the glitz and glamour of its neighbouring islands.
 We’re talking intimate tapas restaurants rather than big bars and clubs.

-When it comes to beaches, La Palma’s offering is of the black-sand variety – but they still have plenty of Blue Flags, as well as clear water that’s perfect for snorkelling.
+When it comes to beaches, La Palma’s offering is of the black-sand variety – but it still has plenty of Blue Flags, as well as clear water that’s perfect for snorkelling.
 And the sunsets are show-stopping.

 With its high-design interiors and impressive pool scene, is a luxury escape par excellence.